 1.5 Action Resulting From Conscious Motive

 This leads straight to the standpoint from which the subject will be considered here.
 Should the question of free will be posed narrowly by itself, in a one-sided way?
-And if not, what other question must it necessarily be linked?
+And if not, with what other question must it necessarily be linked?

-If there is a difference between a conscious and an unconscious motive of action, then the conscious motive will result in an action that must be judged differently than one that springs from blind urge.
+If there is a difference between a conscious and an unconscious motive of action, then the conscious motive will result in an action that must be judged differently from one that springs from blind urge.
 Our first question will concern this difference.
 The position we must take on freedom itself will depend on the result of this investigation.

-1.6 Free When Controlled By Reason
+1.6 Controlled By Reason

 It is said that man is free when his reason rather than his animal cravings control his action.
 Or freedom means to determine one’s life and action according to purpose and deliberate decision.

 Nothing is gained by assertions of this kind.
 For the real issue is whether reason, purpose, and decision exercise the same compulsion over a human being as his animal cravings.
 If, without my involvement, a rational decision occurs in me with the same necessity as hunger or thirst, then I must obey it.
 My freedom is an illusion.